cj-a-murillo/ftw-de-bootcamp-grp1-new/documentation-insta-grp1.md

 ## 7. Key Learnings

 - **Technical Learnings:**
-  - Learned how to define column-level tests (not_null, unique, accepted_values) in schema.yml.
+  - Learned how to define column-level tests (not_null, unique, accepted_values) in schema.
   - Learned macro structure, templating, and parameterization for scalable testing.
   - Normalized data to 3NF: Ensured all non-key attributes are fully dependent on the primary key, eliminating redundancy and improving data integrity across staging models.